justinjiajia/personalwiki/nn.md

 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABgQDFL3aGOyW1BvpwaGFEMNLwh8ppwgs7i/P9EfPvRnp9UFqrz+AsB3mF8tMD4x9LyACDQQghhIK3+WtyB+FrkPaeJrXlJrdwjWteCNq50g73K9q19upHCQa+wVx5Pnh1JoNhWQMTXJ2TuLEee8+g0E8J8BIMFr9Ja5tpuCzZEVytDAMfrRuexKx1zDGU2fU++Txtn4BrxaAs4bf91wFMiFjKPu8KHO9G/ztBuGiM5EFOcnCplOeIetncrun50qLmROFngIBBZjbD8J1j646Vf5g7Qud9yFuoaTXqKwwBsfOlJ5oki1u/Yl0inA6xFo2nqtysKz9ef1aNpRIpmwW0/v+jYRaQNvlspHpJ1gErncUoJo+3I72BUJp5mQ3TvdzfzjX+thzpF1uUeo5/M1a4noesnTfB3wbtlx5l12Nr10YLv0EXOIU1q50pdNuC5dTgOXCHBiIjfHcZDoZzz7FqFvoPeiXfElkXKY1MPi7rkMvTWBBzQOzafHp46XQuNtDUwx0= hadoop@ip-172-31-84-231
 ```

 **authorized_keys** now contains only 1 public key, occupying its own line.
-The line breaks inside the long number are printing artifacts, because it is too long to fit on the screen.
+You may observe line breaks inside the long number when using a command line interface.
+They are printing artifacts, because it is too long to fit on the screen.

 The authorized_keys file holds a list of authorized public keys The login attempt from a client will be accepted if the client proves that it holds the private key and the public key is in the server's authorization list (i.e., **authorized_keys**).